mikepan/GameEngineBook/text/04-Animation.md

 When we talk about the action of an object, we are referring to the current action linked to it.
 This is the animation that will be played when you play back the animation in the viewport, or if you render the animation from Blender.
 This is also the action the keyframes are stored in.
 To play this action in the game engine, you need to get the action name to use in the Action actuator[md]select the object, and you will find the action in the Dope Sheet when set to Action Editor.

-\*\*\* Begin Note

-Don't Lose Your Action
+>**Don't Lose Your Action**
+>

-If you want to play different actions for the same object during a game, you need to create them in Blender.
+>If you want to play different actions for the same object during a game, you need to create them in Blender.
 An action is a datablock that can be named, removed, imported, and linked as any other Blender datablock.

-It is important to set the Fake User option (in the header of the Dope Sheet set to Action Editor) if you plan to unlink an action from an object and create a new one.
+>It is important to set the Fake User option (in the header of the Dope Sheet set to Action Editor) if you plan to unlink an action from an object and create a new one.
 Otherwise, the software will assume you no longer need that action and will remove it the next time you save and reopen your file.

-Also, you can use an action created by one object into another object, proven that they are compatible.
+>Also, you can use an action created by one object into another object, proven that they are compatible.
 For most objects all they need is to be of the same type.
 For armatures, they also should have the same amount of bones with the same names.
 For meshes with shape key actions, the shape key channels need to have the same name.

-\*\*\* End Note

 At first we don't edit a curve directly in the F-Curve editor.
 The usual workflow is to first keyframe some parameters (for example, position and rotation) in the 3D view.
 After the blocking of your key and in-between poses, you may want to do tiny adjustments in the curve.
 This is the time when you can go to the F-Curve editor and make changes directly in the curves.
 With some practice you may even look at the chaos as in Figure 4.2 and see bouncing balls and smooth fade-ins and fade-outs.